ciromattia/kcc/README.md

 * The first image found will be set as the comic's cover.
 * All files/directories will be added to EPUB in alphabetical order.
 * ComicRack metadata will be parsed only if they are saved in *ComicInfo.xml* file.

+### Calibre:
+* Calibre can be used to upload files created by KCC.
+* MOBI files created by KCC are already in AZW3 format. **Don't convert them once more with Calibre!**
+* Don't use Calibre reader to preview files created by KCC.
+It can't parse them correctly.

 ### GUI